KiloProjects/Kilonova/docs/contest-work.md

 	- [ ] Questions (Yes/No/No comment/etc);
 	- [ ] General announcements;
 	- [ ] Leaderboard;
+    - [ ] Disable pastes for contest problems during contest;
+    - [ ] Hide problem editors during contest if not admin;
 - [ ] Allow to disable contestant access to others' submissions;
 - [ ] Endpoint for account generation;
 - [ ] Websockets for live updates.